Meccan surah: Third Meccan surahs

 This period is marked from the beginning of Muhammad's public ministry to the Hijra, or the Abyssinian emigration.
-According to the Yusuf Ali translation, the Third Meccan period refers to the time period from the seventh year to the Hijra, approximately 619-622 A.D.
+According to the Yusuf Ali translation, the Third Meccan period refers to the time period from the seventh year to the Hijra, approximately 619–622 A.D.
 This period is characterized by the persecution of Muhammad and the Muslims by the Quraysh as it expanded to his clan, the Hashem.
 To persuade the clan to relent their protection of Muhammad, the Quraysh boycotted the Hashem.
 Revelations from this period are characterized by descriptions of the resurrection, paradise, and Judgment Day.
-In this period, the tripartite structure is abandoned for longer and less complex structure, showing a form of collection that still remains a mystery to scholars.
+In this period, the tripartite structure is abandoned for a longer and less complex structure, showing a form of collection that still remains a mystery to scholars.
 They contain mostly long addresses to the community of the believers (much larger by this time).
-Also Muhammad begins to be addressed directly by God instead of being used as merely the medium by which God's message is transmitted.
+Also, Muhammad begins to be addressed directly by God instead of being used as merely the medium by which God's message is transmitted.

 Surahs of this period show the ways in which believers should act even when they face opposition and difficulties.